valentynkt/BackendGarden/content/notes/Visitor Pattern.md

 1. **[[Command Pattern]] Comparison:**
     - The Visitor pattern can be seen as an extension of the Command pattern.
 While both patterns involve encapsulating operations in objects, Visitor specifically allows operations to be performed on elements of various classes.
 This capability makes Visitor more flexible and powerful in scenarios where operations need to be applied across a diverse set of objects.
 2. **Integration with [[Composite Pattern]]:**
-    - Visitor is particularly useful in conjunction with the Composite pattern.
+    - Visitor is particularly useful in conjunction with the [[Composite pattern]].
 It provides a way to apply operations uniformly across complex object structures, such as those arranged in a Composite tree.
 This is valuable for operations that need to be executed consistently across all components of the composite, from leaves to nodes.
 3. **Combination with [[Iterator Pattern]]:**
     - Combining Visitor with [[Iterator Pattern|Iterator]] is effective for traversing and applying operations to complex data structures, such as graphs or trees, where elements vary in type.
 The [[Iterator Pattern|Iterator]] handles the traversal, ensuring each element is visited, and the Visitor applies a specific operation to each element, regardless of its class.
 This combination allows for clear separation of traversal and operational logic, enhancing modularity and reusability.